 There's also a late afternoon tea service here, often with keyboard accompaniment.
 Order from a selection of black, oolong, green and white teas, while snacking on finger sandwiches, decadent mini-desserts and, naturally, scones with cream.

-La Terrazza is a smaller a la carte restaurant that features scrumptious Italian cuisine in the tradition of Slow Food.
+Come evenings, La Terrazza transforms into an a la carte restaurant (with seatings from 7 p.m. to 9:30 p.m.) that features scrumptious Italian cuisine in the tradition of Slow Food.
 The dinner menu of delights -- Pecorino pie, handmade tagliatelle, veal, tiramisu and panna cotta -- changes every three days.
-Each of the four courses is paired with the perfect Italian wine.
-This specialty restaurant (no extra cost) is a must for at least one night, but many cruisers find themselves there several times, given the intimate, quality dining experience.
-Reservations are required, as the capacity is limited to 50 people.
+Each of the four courses (antipasti, pasta, main and dessert) is paired with the perfect Italian wine.
+This specialty restaurant (at no extra cost) is a must for at least one night, but many cruisers find themselves there several times, given the intimate, quality dining experience.
+Reservations are recommended (but not necessarily required), as the capacity is limited to 50 people.

 The Grill (Deck 8): For casual lunch fare served poolside (usually from 11:30 a.m. to 3 p.m.), the Pool Grill serves up a selection of burgers, sandwiches, salads, pizzas and grilled specialties, which pair well with the surrounding ocean views and a frothy cocktail or homemade ice tea from the adjacent pool bar in hand.
 Top lunch off with a sundae, prepared with your choice of toppings.